thormundtay/VHF/VHF-rs/src/runner/writer/v2_spec.md

    continuous files can have their first element be associated to the correct m_overflow element.
 7. The header is then 0-flushed up to the next word boundary, similar to v1.
+8. The next `m_overflow_total` words are indices which `m_overflow` has occured.
+   a.
+If the most-significant-bit (in native-endian) is 0, a +1 `m_overflow`
+      has occured.
+Zeroing this most-significant-bit gives the index which the overflow has occurred on.
+   b.
+If the most-significant-bit (in native-endian) is 1, a -1 `m_overflow`
+      has occured.
+Zeroing this most-significant-bit gives the index which the overflow has occurred on.
+   c.
+Example: An index of `3` with a `m_overflow` of +1 indicates that the
+      phase located at index 3 has an m_offset that is +1 compared to the phase located at index 3-1.
+      Reference test: `runner::process::test_vhf_step_fold::stepped_overlapping_identity_b`.
+   d.
+There SHALL not be any indices within the "`m_overflow` block" that is
+      not present in the file.
+9. If the final word in the "`m_overflow` block" is non-zero, the parser shall determine the remaining of the sign changes.